COMPRESS(3) | Library Functions Manual | COMPRESS(3) |

 itself documented in RFC 1951.

 The library also supports reading and writing files in gzip(1) (.gz) format with an interface similar to that of stdio(3) using the functions that start with "gz".
 The gzip format is different from the zlib format. gzip is a gzip wrapper, documented in RFC 1952, wrapped around a deflate stream.
-This library can optionally read and write gzip streams in memory as well.
+This library can optionally read and write gzip and raw deflate streams in memory as well.

 The zlib format was designed to be compact and fast for use in memory and on communications channels.
 The gzip format was designed for single-file compression on file systems, has a larger header than zlib to maintain directory information, and uses a different, slower, check method than zlib.

 The library does not install any signal handler.
-The decoder checks the consistency of the compressed data, so the library should never crash even in case of corrupted input.
+The decoder checks the consistency of the compressed data, so the library should never crash even in the case of corrupted input.

 The functions within the library are divided into the following sections: